bgraedel/arcos-gui/README.md

 that was written by Maciej Dobrzynski (https://github.com/dmattek).
 It is available as an R (ARCOS) and python (arcos4py) package.
 ARCOS can identify and visualize collective protein activation in 2- and 3D cell cultures over time.

-This plugin relies on this algorithm and integrates it into a napari plugin.
-Therefore, it allows users to import tracked time-series data in CSV format and provides the necessary GUI elements to process this data with the ARCOS algorithm.
-The plugin adds several layers to the viewer to visually inspect the detected events.
-Based on that, fine-tune the parameters used by ARCOS.
+This plugin integrates ARCOS into napari.
+Users can import tracked time-series data in CSV format.
+The plugin provides GUI elements to process this data with ARCOS.
+Layers containing the detected collective events are subsequently added to the viewer.

 Following analysis, the user can export the output as a CSV file with the detected collective events or as a sequence of images to generate a movie.